by Bob Burridge ©2014

 1. The Call to Bethlehem – God’s promise began to be fulfilled in the town of Bethlehem

 2. Birth Announcements – The births of Jesus and John are often confused by unbiblical traditions

 3. The Birth of Jesus – God’s angel brought an amazing message to simple shepherds

 4. The Wise-men and the Star – The facts about the Magi and the star are not what most believe.

 Original song written to conclude this series when first presented in 1991,

-“The King Who Was Born That Day“
+“A King Was Born That Day“

 This updated series of studies is based upon an Adult Sunday School class